esamattis/backbone.viewmaster/README.md

 automatically figures out which views was left out and calls [remove][] on them on the next [renderViews][] call.

-If you need to use the view or its children again some time later use the [detach][] method.
+If you need to use the view and its children again some time later use the [detach][] method.
 It removes the view from in its parent view, but leaves the event callbacks untouched and children untouched.